sarves/docs/_ta/index.md

 ## Syntax

-* Tamil is a verb-final language; both SOV and OSV orders are possible.
 * Core arguments are marked by the morphological cases nominative (subject) and accusative (object).
   Core arguments are bare noun phrases without postpositions.
 * Subjects have the following characteristics: